MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-modes.md

         - 172.31.2.133,50626;MachineName="W12BOX-839";InstanceName="SQLEXPRESS";Platform="Windows"

         - 172.17.5.115;MachineName="ubuntu";InstanceName="MSSQLSERVER";Platform="Linux"

-     When you add a Linux-based instance, connection tests fail if an IP address is specified as a connection string, and the authentication type is **Windows AD credentials**.
+     When you add a Linux-based instance, a connection test will fail if an IP address is specified as a connection string and the authentication type is **Windows AD credentials**.
 In this case, specify the machine name as the connection string.

     ![Authentication type](./media/ssmp/authentication-type.png)